gijsroge/stepper.js/readme.md

 # Stepper.js
-Themeable stepper control buttons that sit on top of a native input[type="number"] element to preserve all browser specific UX enhancements that the input[type=number] provides.
+Themeable stepper control buttons that sits on top of a native input[type="number"] element to preserve all browser specific UX enhancements that the input[type=number] provides.

 Setting [options](https://github.com/gijsroge/stepper.js#options) is as simple as using the native **step, min, max** attributes.